 - Less reliance on orthodontics: Have you always worried that you would need to wait for braces to work to get a straight smile?
 Porcelain covers can help you fast-track your way to Hollywood level perfect pearly whites!

-- Improved diction: Patients accustomed to having gaps in their teeth may find that their ability to crisply make certain sounds is easier after placement of the porcelain laminates.
+- Improved diction: Patients accustomed to having gaps in their teeth may find certain sounds easier to say clearly.

 - Long-term results: When cared for as recommended, porcelain covers can last up to 10 years before they need to be removed or replaced.